WDerricotte/wderricotte.github.io/index.md

 {% include image.html url="images/DRG_logo_2019.png" caption="" width="1000px" align="center" %}

-Research in the Derricotte Group is motivated by a fascination with the non-covalent interactions that drive chemical reactions.
-We develop and utilize computer software to model reactions and gain insight into their mechanisms.
+->Research in the Derricotte Group is motivated by a fascination with the non-covalent interactions that drive chemical reactions.
+We develop and utilize computer software to model reactions and gain insight into their mechanisms.<-

 ## Group News
 * April 5th, 2019 - We have received federal funding from the National Science Foundation for our project entitled "A Symmetry-Adapted Perturbation Theory Approach to Reaction Force Analysis".